 Response: Data security is a major concern for FIRE.
 The recently approved corpus funding has provided extra funds to FIRE which will allow for them to hire their own IT staff instead of borrowing from other departments.
+Second Engagement Update - FIRE is still using the service of FDNY and an outside vendor for their IT needs.
+They plan to hire their own IT staff, depending on budget constraints.

 The OA employs a staff of approximately forty, with about eighteen in the Valuation Services Division, twelve in the Certification Services Division, and ten in administrative and support roles.
 There are ten credentialed actuaries in the office.
+Second Engagement Update - four or five new staff members have been hired to help with the increased workload from bringing the valuation processing in-house.
+One of the new staff members was hired from Buck Consultants (previously known as Conduent), another was hired from WinTech.
 The office follows a "team" structure, whereby each plan has a team assigned to it.
 All of the members of the team attend the kickoff meeting with the System staff.
 There is some crossover on the teams to provide backup (for example, since the uniformed plans are very similar, there is natural backup between those teams).
 They did mention that they are working to have even more crossover among the teams, so that when special projects arise, there are more staffing options.